i1d9/strapi_fcm/steps.md

 We'll use
 ### Setup Flutter Application
 Since we will be using flutter on the frontend, We have to install two pub packages, firebase_messaging and dio.
 We'll use dio to send the messaging token to the server.
+Futhermore we will use a state management library.

 ## Install FlutterFire https://firebase.google.com/docs/flutter/setup?platform=android